 Supply Chain Management

 Supply Chain Management is a high-demand career field comprised of people and businesses that design, procure, manufacture, warehouse, transport, and dispose of goods or services.
-Those who work in supply chain actively manage these interactions to meet customer requirements.
-If you’re good at organizing details, recognizing connections, thinking efficiently, and streamlining processes, industries need people like you for jobs in supply chain management.
+Those who work in the supply chain actively manage these interactions to meet customer requirements.
+If you're good at organizing details, recognizing connections, thinking efficiently, and streamlining processes, industries need people like you for jobs in supply chain management.
 You can be part of a team that ensures a smooth flow through the entire production, storage, and delivery process.